Afghanistan: Taliban to reap $1 trillion mineral wealth | DW | 17.08.2021

 Lithium, which is used in batteries for electric cars, smartphones and laptops, is facing unprecedented demand, with annual growth of 20% compared to just 5-6% a few years ago.
 The Pentagon memo called Afghanistan the Saudi Arabia of lithium and projected that the country's lithium deposits could equal Bolivia's — one of the world's largest.

-While the West has threatened not to work with the Taliban after it effectively seized control of Kabul at the weekend, China, Russia and Pakistan are lining up to do business with the militant group, further adding to the US and Europe's humiliation over the fall of the country.
+While the West has threatened not to work with the Taliban after it effectively seized control of Kabul over the weekend, China, Russia and Pakistan are lining up to do business with the militant group — further adding to the US and Europe's humiliation over the fall of the country.

 One of the Asian powerhouse's mining giants, the Metallurgical Corporation of China (MCC), already has a 30-year lease to mine copper in Afghanistan's barren Logar province.